jayrcausal/jayrcausal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a researcher at MIT, co-supervised by Prof Regina Barzilay(MIT) and Prof Biwei Huang(UC San Diego).
-Prior to joining MIT, I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.
+I am graduate of New York University and currently supervised by Prof Biwei Huang(UC San Diego) and Kun Zhang(CMU).
+Prior to moving to Boston, I was fortunately supervised by <a href="https://bryantjmoy.com/">Prof.Bryant Moy</a> at NYU Center for Data Science and <a href="https://michelesantacatterina.github.io/">Prof.Michele</a> at Grossman School of Medicine at NYU Langone.
 I received my master's degree jointly in [Engineering and Courant Institute of Mathematics](https://math.nyu.edu/dynamic/sites/tandon/).

 __Research Interests__: My research interest broadly spans manifolds of causal inference and my recent focus has been primarily on life sciences: